Start Receiving AP and SAT Scores

 Make sure students know you accept scores from College Board programs.

-Once you get your DI code, email us to make sure we accurately list your university’s SAT, SAT Subject Test, and AP score policies in our student and educator resource.
+Once you get your DI code, email us to make sure we accurately list your university’s SAT and AP score policies in our student and educator resource.

 Higher Education Recognition of SAT, SAT Subject Tests*, and AP

 This spreadsheet shows a list of universities outside the U.S. that use SAT, SAT Subject Test, and/or AP scores to inform decisions about admission, credit, or advanced course placement. *Please Note: SAT Subject Tests will be discontinued outside the U.S. after June 2021.
 For the most recent admission policies, please visit the institution’s website or contact their admissions office to confirm the most up-to-date information.